Why Log Cabin Living?

 Now that you’ve acquired your land for your log cabin home, it’s time to start rounding up your logs.
-This step will require a lot of manual labor because you will be foraging for trees.
+This step will require a lot of manual labour because you will be foraging for trees.
 Your course of work will include locating, chopping down, transporting, debarking and drying trees.

 The goal is to get quality logs that will be good for insulation and will require less maintenance.

 You may be wondering what type of trees to look for.
 Out of the hundreds of North American tree species available, log cabin home builders only use a few of them because some tree species are more durable and have better insulation.

 These trees—found in North America—are ideal wood material for building log cabins: you want to be looking for the below trees: